BasitKorede/javascript-bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Microverse
+# AWSOME BOOK STORE

-> A basic hello microverse project to test our knowledege on the use of linters.
+> A basic Book Store app that help remove and add books in a book store .

 ## Built With